Iridescence

-Iridescence (also known as goniochromism) is the phenomenon of certain surfaces that appear to gradually change color as the angle of view or the angle of illumination changes.
+Iridescence (also known as goniochromism) is the phenomenon of certain surfaces that appear gradually to change colour as the angle of view or the angle of illumination changes.
+Iridescence is caused by wave interference of light in microstructures or thin films.
 Examples of iridescence include soap bubbles, feathers, butterfly wings and seashell nacre, and minerals such as opal.
-It is a kind of structural coloration that is due to wave interference of light in microstructures or thin films.

 Pearlescence is a related effect where some or most of the reflected light is white.
 The term pearlescent is used to describe certain paint finishes, usually in the automotive industry, which actually produce iridescent effects.

 Etymology

 The word iridescence is derived in part from the Greek word ἶρις îris (gen. ἴριδος íridos), meaning rainbow, and is combined with the Latin suffix -escent, meaning "having a tendency toward".
 Iris in turn derives from the goddess Iris of Greek mythology, who is the personification of the rainbow and acted as a messenger of the gods.
 Goniochromism is derived from the Greek words gonia, meaning "angle", and chroma, meaning "colour".